Recently, one of my friends asked for property advice; he was looking to buy an environmentally friendly apartment.

 Countries would need policies, technical assistance, financial incentives, and large-scale investments in the green buildings sector.

-In 2019, United Nations Secretary-General announced Zero Carbon Buildings for All—a multi-partner global initiative that includes national and local policies to make new buildings 100% zero carbon by 2030 and existing ones by 2050.
-The initiative plans to bring policymakers, industry, and civil society to both secure commitments to decarbonize buildings by 2030 and mobilize significant funding.
+In 2019, the United Nations Secretary-General announced Zero Carbon Buildings for All—a multi-partner global initiative that includes national and local policies to make new buildings 100% zero-carbon by 2030 and existing buildings by 2050.

 Certifications: